johnroper100/mirage/README.md

 Mirage uses a file-based datatbase to store its data.
 Make sure that the `database` folder is blocked by being read by people/scripts other than Mirage.
 The `.htaccess` file that is generated automatically by Mirage should do an adequite job of this, but make sure to double check for your install.

-Passwords are stored using the PHP `password_hash` function that should be strong enough.
+Passwords are stored using the PHP `password_hash` function which should be strong enough.
 Again, making sure that the `database` folder is private is an additional method of security.